Looming School Bus Strike Leave Students in a Transportation Pickle

 New York Mayor Michael Bloomberg called the demands “outrageous.”

-“The union representing school bus drivers is seeking something that we are not allowed to offer: Job guarantees for certain drivers,” Bloomberg stated at the New York Times.
+In the New York Times, Bloomberg stated, “The union representing school bus drivers is seeking something that we are not allowed to offer: job guarantees for certain drivers.”

-However, a similar clause is already included in the contracts of other school bus drivers that transport older children to and from school.
-For three years, union officials have been arguing that the provision should apply to preschool bus drivers as well, but the city changed the rules last summer when it asked New York Governor Andrew Cuomo to veto a bill that would have set the job protection rule in place without court involvement.
+However, a similar clause is already included in the contracts of other school bus drivers who transport older children to and from school.
+For three years, union officials have been arguing that the provision should also apply to preschool bus drivers.
+Still, the city changed the rules last summer when it asked New York Governor Andrew Cuomo to veto a bill that would have established the job protection rule without court involvement.

 How the Strike Would Affect New York Families

 Now that New York officials have made the possibility of a strike public, families throughout the city are scrambling to find alternative modes of transportation to get their children to school every day.
-According to the San Francisco Chronicle, the strike is predicted to impact about 152,000 students, including a large number of special-needs children.
+According to the San Francisco Chronicle, the strike will impact about 152,000 students, including many special-needs children.

 “We continue to hope that the bus driver and escort union will not take such unwarranted action in response to what is the legal, proper course of action for the Department of Education to take,” School Chancellor Dennis Walcott told the Chronicle.

-The mayor, along with Chancellor Walcott, told the Chronicle that they feel a responsibility to ensure students can get to and from school, but their assertions haven’t been sufficient in allaying many parental worries.
+The mayor and Chancellor Walcott told the Chronicle that they feel responsible for ensuring students can get to and from school.
+Still, their assertions haven’t been sufficient to allay many parental worries.

-This video shows how parents were inconvenienced by the 2013 New York City school bus strike.
+This video shows how the 2013 New York City bus strike inconvenienced parents.

-To help families with the transportation issue, the city is providing MetroCards to parents with children that typically catch a school bus at a designated stop.
+To help families with transportation, the city provides MetroCards to parents with children who typically catch a school bus at a designated stop.
 City officials have already spent more than $1.3 million to purchase 300,000 MetroCards for families that need them.
 In addition, the city has offered to pick up the tab for private transportation fees like taxis that are better equipped to get special needs students to and from school.
-Schools will also offer a two-hour reprieve for children who are late to school during the strike.
+Schools will also provide a two-hour reprieve for children late during the strike.

 Questions?
 Contact us on Facebook. @publicschoolreview